Church Activities

 The Guild also provide the wonderful and scrumptious art@st.mark's cafe for our Jumpers 'n' July function as well as the Devonshire Teas at the Fete Cafe.

-Meets the 2nd Monday of the month (February to November) at 10am, St. Mark’s Hall or Resource Room
+Meets the 2nd Monday of the month (February to November) at 10am, in the Parish Centre.

 Who are we?